Which Half of Your Advertising Budget Are You Wasting?

 Before we dive in, here’s a quick codex for the following acronyms:

-We are quoting July 2020 statistics (for B2B) published by Wordstream for Google and Bing.
+July 2020 statistics (for B2B) published by Wordstream for Google and Bing:

 Google search ads averages: